intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/colab.md

 ---

 You can use Analytics Zoo without any installation by using  [Google Colab](https://colab.research.google.com/).
-Analytics Zoo also include a collection of [notebooks](./notebooks.md) that can be directly opened and run in Colab.

 ### **1. Open a Colab Notebook**

-Find the [notebooks](./notebooks.md) running on Colab.
+Analytics Zoo includes a collection of [notebooks](./notebooks.md) that can be directly opened and run in Colab.
+When you open the notebook, you can click ‘Runtime’ tab > 'Run all' to execute all notebook cells.
+Or click the "run" triangle on the left of each cell to run one by one.
+When you run the first cell, you may face a pop-up saying 'Warning: This notebook was not authored by Google'; you should click on 'Run Anyway' to get rid of the warning.

 ### **2. Notebook Setup**